scanerator/scanerator/README.md

 ## Usage

-The utility class `org.scanerator.Scanerator` can be used for most operations on `OrderedIterable` instances, as well as for wrapping existing `Iterable` instances.
+The utility class `Scanerator` can be used for most operations on `OrderedIterable` instances, as well as for wrapping existing `Iterable` instances.